-If Ana had opted for the 20/80 distribution, justifying that most of her time is dedicated to design duties (which is quite realistic), her company would have had to pay a lot less taxes, specifically, 132,50€ in Estonia (around 13%).
+If Ana had opted for the 20/80 distribution, justifying that most of her time is dedicated to designing duties (which is quite realistic), her company would have had to pay a lot fewer taxes, specifically, 132,50€ in Estonia (around 13%).

 So how do I do it?